croweman/elency-config/documentation/server.md

      - `HMACAuthorizationKey`: This is the key used for creating authorization headers.
 It should be a `32` character `base64` encoding string.
      - `exposeUIRoutes`: (default: false) Defines whether the admin interface should be exposed.
      - `maxJsonPostSize`: (default: `1mb`) Defines the max payload size that can be posted.
-     - `runOverHttp`: (default: false) Defines whether the web application is running over http (not https) and should create non secure cookies.
      - `sessionLifeTimeInMinutes`: (default: 20160 (14 days)) Defines the life time of a session cookie.
      - `validateAuthorizationTokenWindow`: (default: false) Defines whether the authorization token timestamp should be validated.
      - `authorizationTokenValidationWindowInSeconds`: (default: 300) Defines the authorization token validation window in seconds.